Hopson97/HopsonCraft/README.md

 To see source as it was in ep 4 "Creating Minecraft", view here:

 https://github.com/Hopson97/HopsonCraft/tree/e803ca5fbf51df134cfa7e87c14275c6c73fce8e

+# Note

+When I made this, I was highly inexperienced at programming (Less than 2 years), and the code is mostly pretty messy and game crashes a lot.

+I have kept it on my GitHub for historical reasons, seeing as I have videos about this on my YouTube channel.

 ## Versions (As seen in the YouTube videos)